-- The risk of DKA in established type 1 diabetes is 1-10% per per year The risk is increased in:
+- The risk of DKA in established type 1 diabetes is 1-10% per per year.
+The risk is increased in:

-- Children with poor metabolic control or previous episodes of DKA
+- Children with poor metabolic control or previous episodes of DKA.

-- Peripubertal and adolescent girls
+- Peripubertal and adolescent girls.

-- Children with psychiatric disorders, including those with eating disorders
+- Children with psychiatric disorders, including those with eating disorders.

-- Children with difficult or unstable family circumstances
+- Children with difficult or unstable family circumstances.

-- Children who omit insulin
+- Children who omit insulin.

-- Children with limited access to medical services
+- Children with limited access to medical services.

-- Insulin pump therapy (as only rapid- or short-acting insulin is used in pumps, interruption of insulin delivery for any reason rapidly leads to insulin deficiency)
+- Insulin pump therapy (as only rapid- or short-acting insulin is used in pumps, interruption of insulin delivery for any reason rapidly leads to insulin deficiency).

 Young children are more likely to have DKA as the first presentation of type 1 diabetes than older children.
-Children with DKA may present with any or all of the following common features of the condition:
+DKA is the first presentation of diabetes in 30-40% of paediatric cases.

 - Weight loss.

-- Ketotic breath - fruity, pear drops smell.
+- Ketotic smell.